Krzysztof Penderecki: Legacy and influence

 In 1979, a bronze bust by artist Marian Konieczny honouring Penderecki was unveiled in The Gallery of Composers' Portraits at the Pomeranian Philharmonic in Bydgoszcz.
 His monument is located on the Celebrity Alley at the Scout Square (Skwer Harcerski) in Kielce.

+In 2021, a commemorative tree known as "Penderecki's Tree" was planted in Lumphini Park in Bangkok as part of the international "Penderecki's Garden" initiative, honouring the composer's life and work and reflecting his well-known interest in nature and gardening.
+The tree is marked with a plaque and forms part of a series of living memorials established in different countries.

 The Led Zeppelin guitarist and founding member Jimmy Page was an admirer of the composer's groundbreaking work Threnody to the Victims of Hiroshima during his teenage years.
 This would be reflected later by Page's use of the violin bow on his guitar.

 The composer and Radiohead guitarist Jonny Greenwood cited Penderecki as a major influence.
 For Radiohead's 1997 album OK Computer, Greenwood wrote a part for 16 stringed instruments playing quarter tones apart, inspired by Penderecki.
 Greenwood visited Penderecki in 2012 and wrote a work for strings, 48 Responses to Polymorphia, which Penderecki conducted in various performances throughout Europe.
 Penderecki credited Greenwood for introducing his music to a new generation.